DiVitoTommaso/Discord-Bots/README.md

 # discord-uno
-An implementation of the UNO game in discord written in pure python
+An implementation of the UNO game in discord using a bot written in pure python